 That was one day after rejecting the path outlined by the party's rebel-in-chief, Texas Sen. Ted Cruz — who began a speaking marathon on the Senate floor Tuesday afternoon in which he said politicians in both parties routinely ignore the voters' wishes.

 Seeking to turn the heat on to Democrats, McConnell said that four years ago they voted for the health care law with the "excuse that they didn't know how it would turn out.
 Well, they don't have that excuse now.
 I think we deserve to know where they stand now."

 In addition to the future of health care and a possible government shutdown, the perennial struggle for raw political power is at the root of the struggle.

-Republicans will need to pick up six seats in 2014 to win control of the Senate, a tall hurdle but not impossible.
+Republicans will need to pick up six seats in 2014 to win control of the Senate, a tall hurdle but not impossibly so.
 The party out of power in the White House historically has won an average of three to four seats in midterm elections since 1934, and Democrats are defending a half-dozen in difficult circumstances.

 In the House, the GOP holds a 233-200 majority with two vacancies, and the historical trends show a 27-seat gain in midterm elections for the party locked out of the White House.

 Enter the campaign to defund Obama's health care overhaul, accompanied by the risk of a shutdown or default.

 Democrats, holding a Senate majority and seeking the same in the House, figure that chaos is their friend in the current political climate.
 They calculate that the public will blame Republicans for any interruption in government services or benefits, as it did two decades ago in the last shutdown confrontation that approximates the current one.